saliya-b/saliya-b/README.md

-- 👋 Hi, I’m @saliya-b
+- 👋 Hi, I’m Saliya.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Full-Stack development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ambitious projects with positive people.
 - 📫 How to reach me ...

 <!---